onepf/AppDF/specification/appds_spec_1_0.md

 </table>

 ##### Notes:
-1. Amaz doesn't have one field for application rating but uses several parameters (nudity, violation, etc)
+1. Amazon doesn't have one field for application rating but uses several parameters (nudity, violation, etc)
 2. Opera doesn't support content rating (except "Is Adult?" question)
 3. Samsung uses minimum age parameter along with several other attributes that define application rating according to the standard certification systems (PEGI, ESRB, etc)